-His first assignment as a division commander was to the Western Division to take full advantage of his fluency in Spanish.
-He was also placed in command of the Field Training Program.
-Anthony’s skill set was called upon to command the Central Division which encompassed Downtown San Jose.
-As a captain, Anthony became well known for his ability to establish trust and credibility with the community despite the continuous staffing crisis which faced SJPD.
-He was well known for his sit down coffee meetings with residents, efforts to provide enhanced police contact with the community via foot patrols, and agility in utilizing the experience of his patrol officers to conduct investigations and solve crimes.
-He also remained committed to seemingly small but significant quality of life issue.
+Chief Ciaburro’s most lasting contribution at SJPD was perhaps his determined work as a captain during the unprecedented staffing crisis of the mid-2010s.
+He became well known for his ability to establish trust and credibility with the community despite SJPD’s diminishing resources.
+He was well known for his sit-down coffee meetings with residents, efforts to provide enhanced police contact with neighborhoods via foot patrols, and agility in utilizing the experience of his patrol officers to conduct investigations and solve serious crimes.
+He also remained committed to seemingly small but significant neighborhood quality of life issues.

 Captain Lance A. Brede has served the East Bay Regional Park District since 1993 and was sworn in as an Officer in 1997.
-Captain Brede was promoted to his current role in 2017 with management responsibility for Patrol Operations, including Patrol Services, the Air Support Unit, the Investigations Unit, the Special Enforcement Unit and the Volunteer Trail Safety Patrol.
+Lance was promoted to his current role in 2017 with management responsibility for the Operations Division, including Patrol Services, Air Support Unit, Investigations Unit, Special Enforcement Unit, and the Volunteer Trail Safety Patrol.

-It was during his tenure as Sergeant in the Professional Standard's Unit when Captain Brede guided the Department through its initial CALEA (Commission on Accreditation for Law Enforcement Agencies) accreditation.
+It was during his tenure as Sergeant in the Professional Standard's Unit when Lance guided the Department through its initial CALEA (Commission on Accreditation for Law Enforcement Agencies) accreditation.
 Of the approximately 18,000 law enforcement agencies in the United States, only a little more than 1.000 departments hold CALEA accreditation.
+As the Administrative Lieutenant in 2013, Lance guided the Department to its first reaccreditation.

-Captain Brede is widely recognized as a leader in building strong partnerships with the community.
-His ability to implement problem-solving techniques to proactively address issues of public safety and his pledge to carry out effective stewardship of the unique resources of the District, has led to many important advancements.
+Lance is widely recognized as a leader in building strong partnerships with the community.
+His ability to implement problem-solving techniques to proactively address issues of public safety and his pledge to carry out effective stewardship of the unique resources of the District has led to many important advancements.

-In recognition of his significant contributions throughout his career Captain Brede has been the recipient of many honors and awards.
-He has been awarded the Medal of Merit on two occasions, was honored as the Alameda County EMS Professional of the Year in 2016 and has received the Departments highest award, the Medal of Valor.
+In recognition of his significant contributions throughout his career, Lance has been the recipient of many honors and awards.
+He has been awarded the Medal of Merit on two occasions, was honored as the Alameda County EMS Professional of the Year in 2016, and has received the Departments highest award, the Medal of Valor.

-Captain Brede received his Bachelor of Science in Criminal Justice Administration from Columbia South University and is currently pursuing his Master's Degree in Organizational Leadership.
-In addition, he is a graduate of the Sherman Block Supervisory Leadership Institute and the prestigious FBI National Academy.
+Lance received his Bachelor of Science in Criminal Justice Administration and his master’s degree in Organizational Leadership from Columbia South University.
+In addition, he is a graduate of the 2014 FBI National Academy (NA 256), and the Sherman Block Supervisory Leadership Institute (Class 249).

 Captain Alan Love began his law enforcement career as a Police Explorer with the San Ramon Police Department in 1990.
 He is a veteran of the United States Army and a graduate of the 109th Alameda County Basic Police Academy in 2000.
 At the East Bay Regional Park District Police Department, Captain Love has worked as a Crime Scene Investigator, Recruit Training Officer, Field Training Officer, SWAT Operator and Team Leader, Defensive Tactics Instructor, and a member of the Alameda County Sexual Assault Felony Enforcement Task Force.
 He was promoted to Sergeant in 2008 and graduated from the Sherman Block Supervisory Leadership Academy class 308.

 Alan has an Associate’s Degree from Diablo Valley College, a Bachelor’s Degree from California State University, Long Beach, and a Master’s Degree in Organizational Leadership from Columbia Southern University.
-He was promoted to the rank of Lieutenant in 2014 and promoted to the rank of Captain in 2017.
-Captain Love oversees the Support Services Division of the Police Department which includes Budget, Administration, Communications, Fleet, Personnel and Training, Professional Standards, and Property and Evidence.
-He resides in San Ramon with his family.
+He was promoted to the rank of Lieutenant in 2014 and promoted to the rank of Captain in 2017 and oversees the Support Services Division of the Police Department which includes Budget, Administration, Communications, Fleet, Personnel and Training, Professional Standards, and Property and Evidence.
+Captain Love is a graduate of the FBI National Academy Session 278 and he resides in San Ramon with his family.

 Lieutenant Gretchen Rose began her law enforcement career in the 164th Reserve Academy at Evergreen College in 1995.
 She was hired with the East Bay Regional Park District Police Department in January 1996 as a police recruit.
 She graduated from the Los Medanos Police Academy and worked as a Detective in the investigations unit, an officer at the EBMUD substation, a Crime Scene Technician, a Background Investigator and a Defensive Tactics Instructor.
 She was promoted to Sergeant in 2004 where she excelled as the Personnel & Training Sergeant.